 2833.
 The above use regulations apply only to developments that utilize TDRs and meet the 50 TDR requirements.
-Developments that do not utilize TDRs or do not meet the 50 TDR requirements are limited to the use regulations of the underlying zoning district(s).

 2840.
-Density and Dimensional Regulations: Developments that do not utilize TDRs or do not meet the 50 TDR requirements are limited to the dimensional regulations of the underlying zoning district(s).
-Developments that utilize TDRs and meet the 50 TDR requirements shall conform to the following dimensional requirements:
+Density and Dimensional Regulations: Developments that receive a special permit pursuant to Section 2700 and meet the 50 TDR requirements shall conform to the following dimensional requirements: